 Well, recently I thought I’d revisit it to make it more presentable.
 I went back in and tried to make the textures a little more turtle-like and less plasticky.
 The animation is still a bit Muppet-like, but oh well.

-Today I turned in my final project for my Shader Programming class.
-The project was to take a picture and insert a CG model into it and “Shade” it (jargon for texturing and applying a surface material) so that it looks like it belongs in the scene.
+Here is an exercise I used to practice shading in Houdini.
+The goal was to take a picture and insert a CG model into it and “Shade” it (jargon for texturing and applying a surface material) so that it looks like it belongs in the scene.

 So here’s a test.
 Don’t scroll down too soon, just look at the image below and see if you can tell which object in the scene isn’t real.